renarzamora/WhatsApp_Chat_Analysis/Readme.md

 ![alt text](Eda_Graphic2.png)

-# Total emojis present in the chat and the type of emojis sent between two peoples.
+**Total emojis present in the chat and the type of emojis sent between two peoples.**
 ![alt text](whatsapp_plot.png)

-# Let’s have a look at the most used words in this WhatsApp chat by visualizing a word cloud
+**Let’s have a look at the most used words in this WhatsApp chat by visualizing a word cloud**
 ![alt text](word_map1.png)

-# Let’s have a look at the most used words by each person by visualizing two different word clouds
+**Let’s have a look at the most used words by each person by visualizing two different word clouds** **First user**
-# First user
 ![alt text](word_map2.png)

-# Second user
+**Second user**
 ![alt text](word_map3.png)

 ### Usage

-# Generate one instance of WhatsAppChatAnalyzer, then We choosen two users within a Dictionary, run gen_dataset to get
-# a Panda dataframe from a txt file WhatsApp chat and last run eda_process to obtain signicant insights.
+Generate one instance of WhatsAppChatAnalyzer, then We choosen two users within a Dictionary, run gen_dataset to get a Panda dataframe from a txt file WhatsApp chat and last run eda_process to obtain signicant insights.

-**Authors**
+**Author**
 ------------

 * Renar Zamora - renarzamora@gmail.com